wp-plugins/manage-issue-based-magazine/readme.txt

 > **Coming up: Issue Based Magazine Theme**
 >
 > And If you are looking for custom theme to publish issue based magazine, feel free to contact us for theme development at info@purplemad.ca.
+> [Click here](https://vimeo.com/125243563) to learn more about how to setup issue based magazine using this plugin.

 It is all about presentation.
 When you create awesome content, get more out of it by presenting it in a more professional format.